 For a typical independent release, the chain looks like this:

-- You upload through a distributor such as DistroKid, TuneCore, CD Baby, Amuse, or Ditto.
+- You upload through one of the main music distribution services such as DistroKid, TuneCore, CD Baby, Amuse, or Ditto.

 - The distributor delivers your tracks to Spotify with proper metadata, including an ISRC code so streams are tracked to your recording.